underdoeg/ink-stroke-modeler/README.md

 ctest
 ```

-To use Ink Stroke Modeler in another CMake project, you can add the project as a
+To use Ink StylusStroke Modeler in another CMake project, you can add the project as a
 submodule:

 ```shell